: of, relating to, or being a work (such as a book or recording) whose production cost is paid by the author or artist

 She described her accomplishments without exaggeration or vanity.

-Middle English vanite, from Anglo-French vanité, from Latin vanitat-, vanitas quality of being empty or vain, from vanus empty, vain — more at wane entry 1
+Middle English vanite, borrowed from Anglo-French vanité, borrowed from Latin vānitāt-, vānitās "emptiness, lack of judgment, foolish pride," from vānus "empty, lacking content" + -itāt-, -itās-ity — more at wane entry 1